dorothy-ordogh/TechTest/README.md

   d) and if there are users that have the same value for the same stats, then both users will have the same rank.
 For instance, if I am user 1002 and I'm on level 46 and user 1059 is also on level 46, then we will have the same rank.

+# Where's What

+The server.js file contains all of the code related to the server, the invoked function definitions and other helpers.

+The schema for the data is located in models/stat.js.

+The test folder contains another node app that generated all of the test data and added it all to the database.

+As mentioned above, the package.json file contains all of the dependencies for this app.